bosch-fr/MFS_Chess/README.md

 press VALID, second segment display will show up first digit

-use SELECT to change digit from 1 to 8, then press VADID
+use SELECT to change digit from 1 to 8, then press VALID

 do the same for 3d and 4th segment display.